Case study: SEED’s customised solution enabling open access to NSW Water data

 Open access to data

 Data is open and freely available, and users do not need to create an account or log in to access data.
-Many DPE Water datasets are also available spatially via the SEED map so users can visually interact with the data.
+Many DCCEEW datasets are also available spatially via the SEED map so users can visually interact with the data.
 Users also have access to basic statistics of data usage for a particular dataset or group.

 Well established data governance framework